smriti-135/Teak-Genes-Database-TGD/search_tool.md

 Many useful Tripal modules have been developed by Mainlab Bioinformatics.
 To use these, the mainlab tripal and mainlab chado loader modules were first installed as detailed in their repository (https://gitlab.com/mainlabwsu/mainlab_tripal, https://github.com/tripal/mainlab_chado_loader).

 For the search functionality, manilab chado search was used as detailed in its repository (https://gitlab.com/mainlabwsu/chado_search).
 This creates an interface with a webform for the user.
-This connects with the chado dataase to query the content required by the user and display it back as a web page.
+This connects with the chado database to query the content required by the user and display it back as a web page.

 The module was first downloaded and enabled.